forbesmyester/SyncIt/README.md

 ### Everything is versioned

-Versioning in essential to synchronization, withing a version number or hash it is impossible to check if anything has changed.
+Versioning in essential to synchronization, without a version number or hash it is impossible to check if anything has changed or detect conflicts.

 ### There is one central version of truth - The Server

-A central server is required for synchronization to occur and that server will only hold information which is to be shared with other users/devices.
+A central server is required for synchronization to occur, it should hold all patches ever sent to the server

+> Note: all documentation refers to a Server, because that is the normal use case, but it could be any central location.

 ### Clients must know what is on the server and be able to create local patches

 Clients must be able to download information from the server.
 This server information can then have local patches applied to it.

-### Local data not on server must be seperated from data on the server
+### Local data not on server must be separated from data on the server

-Local changes must be kept seperate from data that is on the server, this enables easy identification of what needs to be uploaded to the server and will allow rollback and merges of those local changes when errors occur.
+Local changes must be kept separate from data that is on the Server, this enables easy identification of what needs to be uploaded to the server and will allow rollback and merges of those local changes when errors occur.

 ### Local users must read the result of the stored data and patches

-Users will always have the expectation that their changes will be successfully applied to the server, so to the user their locally modified data is __the__ so the API must support reading the result of taking the known-to-be-on-the-server data and applying local patches to it.
+Users will always have the expectation that their changes will be successfully applied to the server, so to the user their locally modified data is __the__ data.
+The API must support reading the result of taking the known-to-be-on-the-server data and applying local patches to it.

-### Must be possible to send patches to send to the server
+### Must be possible to get patches to send to the server

-We must be able to send our patches to the server, which will the either accept or reject those changes, primarily based on version number.
+We must be able to get patches to send to the server, which will the either accepted or rejected, primarily based on version number.

 ### Merges happen locally

-If patches are rejected, the client should be able to download the new patches from the server and merge they with local patches, at which point it can then upload those patches to the server.
+If patches are rejected by the server, the client should be able to download the new patches from the server and merge they with local patches, at which point it can then upload those merged patches to the server.

 ## How does it work?